Krishna: Iconography

-Krishna is represented in the Indian traditions in many ways, but with some common features.
-His iconography typically depicts him with black, dark, or blue skin, like Vishnu.
-But ancient and medieval reliefs and stone-based arts depict him in the natural color of the material out of which he is formed, both in India and in southeast Asia.
+Indian traditions represent Krishna in many ways, but with some common features.
+His iconography typically depicts him with black, dark, or blue skin, like that of Vishnu.
+However, ancient and medieval reliefs and stone-based arts depict him in the natural color of the material out of which he is formed, both in India and in southeast Asia.
 In some texts, his skin is poetically described as the color of Jambul (Jamun, a black-colored fruit).